PeerMeHQ/know/teams/permissions.md

 > Progressive Decentralization — a process in which founding teams relinquish control by degrees, over time.

 By default, only Leaders are allowed to attach [Actions](./actions.md) to their proposals but they may release more and more control to other roles over time.
-A Teams with a single leader can add & execute Actions soley by themselves, but they may opt-in to assign further leaders to continue forming decisions together.
+A Teams with a single leader can add & execute Actions solely by themselves, but they may opt-in to assign further leaders to continue forming decisions together.
 A Teams with multiple leaders automatically enforces a Multisig-like signer quorum for proposals.

 ## Permission